GELATO: Multi-Instruction Trajectory Reshaping via Geometry-Aware Multiagent-based Orchestration: Introduction

 \section{Introduction}

-As robots transition from structured industrial environments to dynamic, human-centric spaces, the need for intuitive and seamless human-robot interaction (HRI) becomes paramount.
-A critical aspect of this interaction is enabling robots to adapt their movements in response to human preferences.
-The central challenge this work addresses is: given an initial, feasible trajectory, how can a robot modify its path to align with nuanced, natural language commands while respecting the physical and geometric constraints of its environment?
+As robots move from structured cells to dynamic, human-centric spaces, intuitive and seamless interaction with people and their surroundings becomes paramount.
+A critical aspect of this interaction is adapting movements in response to human preferences, concerns, and instructions.
+Such corrective, language-driven feedback is central to building robots that are robust, reliable, interactive, and adaptable---and it defines the problem addressed herein.

-Traditional robotic paradigms, such as pre-programmed automation, planning-from-scratch algorithms like RRT* \cite{lavalle2006planning}, and even Learning from Demonstration (LfD) \cite{ravichandar2020recent}, exhibit significant limitations in dynamic, human-centric environments.
-Pre-programmed robots lack the ability to adapt to new contexts, while planners that compute paths from scratch are often not reactive to on-the-fly changes.
-Although LfD allows non-experts to teach robots, it struggles with generalizing learned behaviors to novel situations and typically requires extensive data collection for each task.
-Language-driven trajectory modification emerges as a more flexible and powerful paradigm.
-By enabling robots to understand and respond to natural language commands, we move beyond rigid, pre-defined behaviors.
-So we propose ZLATTE, this approach allows users to intuitively convey nuanced, contextual adjustments, granting a level of adaptability and on-demand refinement, thereby bridging the gap between rigid robotic execution and the fluid demands of real-world human-robot collaboration.

-Recent advances in foundation models, particularly Large Language Models (LLMs) and Vision-Language Models (VLMs) like GPT \cite{brown2020language} Deepseek \cite{liu2024deepseek}, Gemini \cite{team2023gemini}, SAM\cite{kirillov2023segment}, offer powerful new tools to bridge the gap between environmental constraints, user semantics, and robot execution.
-To effectively act on a command, a robot must first ground the language in a precise understanding of its physical surroundings.
-Simply representing objects as abstract points is insufficient, as it can lead to unsafe or illogical movements, such as a trajectory penetrating an object's volume.
-Our approach, therefore, begins by establishing a high-fidelity geometric representation of the scene.
-We leverage VLMs to not only identify objects but also to register their detailed shapes.
-Subsequently, built upon the strong semantic comprehension abilities of LLMs, we could easily interpret the user's command, translating the abstract intent into concrete geometric constraints that can be applied to trajectories.

-Starting from any geometrical planner (e.g. A*, RRT* \cite{lavalle2006planning}, MPC \cite{garcia1989model}), which are concerned solely about obstacle avoidance and dynamics constraints, we propose a novel, learning-free framework that enables robots to reshape their trajectories in response to complex language instructions.
-Specifically, this paper makes the following contributions.

-\begin{itemize} \item \textbf{Vision-based Geometric Registration:} We propose a pipeline for automated geometric registration leveraging Vision-Language Models (VLMs) and foundation vision models.

-\item \textbf{Geometric Constraints:} By incorporating geometric constraints into the potential field, we achieve trajectory reshaping that considers the geometric features of objects.

-\item \textbf{LLM-driven and Multi-Agent Reshaping}: We introduce a Large Language Model (LLM) to translate natural language instructions into constraints and utilize a multi-agent system to enhance the success rate of complex, constrained tasks.